Moneydollar/ClipTone/README.md

 ### Via .7z Folder

-- Download the latest release from the [releases page]
+- Download the latest release from the [releases page](https://github.com/Moneydollar/Video_to_Audio_Downloader/releases)
 - Extract the contents of the zip file to a folder of your choice
 - Run the main.exe file

 ### Via MSI Installer

-- Download and execute the installer
+- Download from the [releases page](https://github.com/Moneydollar/Video_to_Audio_Downloader/releases) and execute the installer
 - Choose a directory for Video to Audio Downloader to install
 - Finish install
 - Open the file named main.exe via the Windows™️ search bar